harinsamaranayake/unet/README.md

+# Water Surface Identification Using UNet/ UNet-RAU in Drone Imagery #

-This repo is originally folked from zhixuhao/unet
+**This repo is originally folked from zhixuhao/unet**

-Please go through zhixuhao/unet/README.md for implementation details of UNet
+*Please go through zhixuhao/unet/README.md for implementation details of UNet*

+## Setup ##

-Setup - Colab Pro
+###### Google Colab Pro ######

-We executed this code on Google Colab Pro.
-Steps are as follows:
+Steps:

+1. Clone the folder.
+2. Create a drive folder (Lets assume the its "unet-new").
-1. Upload all code files to Google Drive.
-Lets assume its "unet-new"
+3. Upload all files to Google Drive except UNetPro.ipynb
-2. Upload UNetPro.ipynb to Google Colab Pro
+4. Upload UNetPro.ipynb to Google Colab Pro
-3. Go to top menu and select Runtime > Change runtime type > Hardware accelerator to GPU and save it
+5. In Colab go to top menu and select `Runtime > Change runtime type > Hardware accelerator` to `GPU` and save it
-4. Go to top menu and select Run all
+4. Go to top menu and select `Run all`

-Adding training and testing data
+Adding Training & Testing Data

-Here we test 04 datasets ONR, OFR, BOTH, and DRONE.
+Here we test 04 datasets:
+- ONR
+- OFR
+- BOTH
+- DRONE

 Each dataset has a training and a testing sub-datasets.
-In each sub-dataset it has image and label folders. images - original images lable - ground truth images
+In each sub-dataset it has image and label folders.
+- images - original images
+- lable - ground truth images

 Images were obtained from Puddle-1000 dataset available at Cow911/SingleImageWaterHazardDetectionWithRAU